 - 1. Remediation Areas - 1.1.
 In this Order, Remediation Areas means the areas marked "Remediation Areas" on Attachment B. - 1.2.
-This Order requires the Remediator to inform the Environment Agency Head of any change in the ownership or occupancy of the land concerned at least 21 days prior to any such change occurring. - 2.
-Duration - 2.1.
-This Order will be in force for Twenty (20) years from the date of issue; unless varied or revoked in accordance with the BC Act. - 3.
+This Order requires the Remediator to inform the Environment Agency Head of any change in the ownership or occupancy of the land concerned at least 21 days prior to any such change occurring.

+2. Duration

+- 2.1.
+This Order will be in force for two (2) years and six (6) months from the date of issue; unless varied or revoked in accordance with the BC Act. - 3.
 Remediation work